 In 100 Episodes, The A.V.
 Club examines the shows that made it to that number, considering both how they advanced and reflected the medium and what contributed to their popularity and/or longevity.
-This entry covers Marvel’s Agents Of S.H.I.E.L.D., which has run for five seasons and 11o episodes from 2013 to now, premiering five years ago on September 24, 2013.
-A shortened 13-episode sixth season is set to begin airing summer 2019.
+This entry covers Marvel’s Agents Of S.H.I.E.L.D., which has run for six seasons and 123 episodes from 2013 to now, premiering seven years ago on September 24, 2013.
+The final season premieres Wednesday, May 27; this article was originally published ahead of the shortened 13-episode sixth season which aired in the summer of 2019.

 The past spring’s wave of cancellations on ABC was part of a yearly bloodletting, one that happens at the end of every traditional TV season (roughly mid-May) when networks decide which shows will live or die to see another year.
 This year was particularly brutal—nine shows got the hammer dropped on them—but one show still had yet to hear a decision after all the others: Marvel’s Agents Of S.H.I.E.L.D.
 The series, set in the same Marvel Cinematic Universe as its big-screen brethren, was again on the bubble, its future uncertain.